Sautéed Green Beans Recipe (an easy side dish!)

 - Chicken Stock.
 You can make your own chicken stock or grab a carton from the store—either will work great.

-How to make Sauteed Green Beans
+How to make this recipe

-This next part is only a photo tutorial of the recipe steps.
-The full list of ingredients, quantities and instructions can be found in the printable recipe card below.
+This is a step-by-step photo guide.
+Full ingredients and instructions are in the printable recipe card below.

+JumpGet prepped.
 Chop the shallot and mince the garlic.
 Rinse and trim the fresh green beans.
 (Line up a handful of beans chop all at once).
 Measure out the butter and chicken stock.

+Sauté the shallots and garlic.
 Melt the butter in a large skillet over medium heat.

 Cook the shallots until they start to soften, then add garlic.
 Cook for 30 seconds.

+Add the green beans.
 Add green beans to the skillet, stirring to coat them in the buttery garlic and shallots.
 Season with a pinch of salt and pepper to your taste.

 Cook the beans